jaw162/eCommerce/README.md

     "cookie": "^0.5.0"

-This package was used for authentication, mainly so that the bearer tokens would be http-only cookies.
+This package was used for authentication, that the bearer tokens would be stored as http-only cookies.

     "react-toastify": "^9.0.8"